litospain/Hantek6022API/README.md

 If you have you have your own examples or have seen this library used, please let me know so I can add the examples here.

-## Create a calibration file for OpenHantek
+## Create calibration values for OpenHantek
 As you can see in the trace above the scope has a quite big zero point error (the measured real signal switches between 0.0 V and 2.0 V) - also the gain is defined by resistors with 5% tolerance in the frontend - in best case by two resistors R27/17 & R31/21 in the chain (x1), in worst case by four resistors R27/17 & R31/21 & R32/23 & R18/19/22 in the chain (x2, x5, x10).

 -> https://github.com/Ho-Ro/Hantek6022API/blob/master/hardware/6022BE_Frontend_with_pinout.jpg